Bushfires – resilience and recovery

 There are number of simple strategies that can be utilised and resources on the internet to assist you to put these into practice.
 These include:

-- The Open Arms High Res website has a number of relaxation tools including; controlled breathing, grounding and muscle relaxation
+- Our Self-help tools and High Res app have a number of relaxation tools including; controlled breathing, grounding and muscle relaxation

 - Exercise is a quick and effective way to distract you from negative thoughts and manage emotion.
 Do not wait for the trigger - make a plan.
-Visit the: High Res website
+Visit the: High Res app

 WebsiteRecovering from trauma